Note

 NEU 502A / MOL 502A / PSY 502A

-A survey of modern neuroscience that covers experimental and theoretical approaches to understanding how the brain works.
-This semester builds on 501, focusing on how the circuits and systems of the brain give rise to cognition.
-The course covers the neural mechanisms responsible for vision, long-term memory, sleep, motor control, habits, decision making, attention, working memory, and cognitive control.
-How these functions are disrupted in neurodegenerative and neuropsychiatric disorders are also covered.
-This is the second term of a double-credit core lecture course required of all Neuroscience Ph.D. students.
+A survey of experimental & theoretical approaches to understanding how cognition arises in the brain.
+This complements 501, focusing on the mechanisms responsible for perception, attention, decision making, memory, cognitive & motor control, and planning, with emphasis on the representations involved & their transformations in the service of cognitive function.
+Source material spans neuroscience, cognitive science, & work on artificial systems.
+Relevance to neurodegenerative and neuropsychiatric disorders is also discussed.
+This is the 2nd term of a double-credit core lecture course required of all Neuroscience Ph.D. students.

 Instructors